 Incentives Paid to Third Parties means payment made by a Program Administrator to a third party that is principally intended to reduce the net price to the Customer of purchasing and installing a qualifying efficient Measure.
 Incentives Paid to Third Parties include payments made by a Program Administrator to Trade Allies, manufacturers, wholesalers, distributors, contractors, builders, retailers, Program Implementation Contractors, or other non-Customer stakeholders that are principally intended to defray the Incremental Cost to the Customer of purchasing and installing an efficient Measure.
 Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the full cost of direct installation Measures (materials and labor), for the portion not covered by the Customer.
 Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the full cost of Measures provided in Kits to Customers, for the portion not covered by the Customer.
 Incentives Paid to Third Parties also include payment made by a Program Administrator to a third party to cover the full cost of study-based services (e.g., facility energy audits, energy surveys, energy assessments, retro-commissioning, new construction design services), for the portion not covered by the Customer.
 Incentives Paid to Third Parties also includes payment made by a Program Administrator to a Program Implementation Contractor to cover the cost of pickup and recycling of functioning equipment before its expected life is over (e.g., Appliance Recycling Programs), for the portion not covered by the Customer.

 Non-Incentive Costs means Program Administrator costs (related to Energy Efficiency) that are not otherwise classified as Financial Incentives Paid to Customers or Incentives Paid to Third Parties (i.e., Program Administrator cost that is not classified as the Program Administrator Contribution to Incremental Costs).
+The Net-to-Gross Ratio is not applied to Non-Incentive Costs in the TRC analysis.

 Non-Incentive Costs = Program Administrator Costs – Incentives, where Incentives = Financial Incentives Paid to Customers + Incentives Paid to Third Parties, as those terms are defined herein.